keivrijdag/keivrijdag/README.md

 Date|Topic
 ---|---
-2018-03-12|The effect of black holes on the retinal system of bottom-dwelling ciclids in Lake Victoria in winter when it is cloudy
 2018-03-19|[No Giacomonday, for now]
 2018-03-26|The effect of alternative universes on Darwinian sexual selection on costless and honest traits on species in those universes
 2018-04-02|[No Giacomonday, for now]